PowerNukkit/Ore-to-Discourse-Auth-Gateway/README.md

 4. Call again but instead of `-h` fill the arguments with real data, and you will be good to go after you get a log saying `Application started`.

 # License
-This software is provided without any warranty.
+This software is provided without any warranty under the [GNU Affero General Public License version 3.0 or higher](https://www.gnu.org/licenses/agpl-3.0)

 [Ore]: https://github.com/SpongePowered/Ore
 [SpongeAuth]: https://github.com/SpongePowered/SpongeAuth